thh32/InvestiGut/README.md

 --low                 overrides default DIAMOND query/sujbect coverage and %id giving all a
                       value of 50
 ```
+In addition to the above, any arguments not recognized by InvesitGut will be passed on to DIAMOND (e.g., `--threads`, `--faster`, `--ultra-sensitive`).

 ## Example Usage

 In the example folder, a file called "seaweed.fa" contains two bacterial proteins, Bp1670 and Bp1689, that are involved in seaweed digestion (taken from https://www.nature.com/articles/nature08937).
 In multi mode (`-m`), metagenomes and metagenome-assembled-genomes (MAGs) containing all proteins in the fasta file are counted as positive, whereas in single mode (`-s`), metagenomes and MAGs are separately examined for each protein sequence.
 The following command searches for matches to both proteins (`-m`) using a subject/query-coverage of 50% and a percetage identity threshhold of 50% (`--low`).